Last updated: ET

 There is a threat of terrorism in Europe.
 Terrorist attacks could occur at any time and could target areas frequented by expatriates and foreign travellers, such as tourist attractions, restaurants, bars, coffee shops, shopping centres, markets, hotels, schools, places of worship and airports and other transportation hubs.
 Exercise caution if attending sporting events, religious holiday celebrations and other public festivities.
 Remain vigilant at all times, monitor local media and follow the advice of local authorities.

+Since 2015, there has been an increase in terrorist attacks in France.
+Several attacks were committed in public areas, leaving many people dead or injured.
 On July 14, 2016, a terrorist attack in Nice left 84 people dead and more than 200 injured.
 Events throughout the country may be cancelled and public places may close without notice.
-If you are in the Nice region, follow the advice of local authorities and monitor local media.

 The French government maintains a terrorist alert system, Vigipirate (French only), the purpose of which is to protect the country’s population, infrastructure and institutions, and to prepare response measures in case of attack.
 The Ministry of Interior has launched a free smartphone app that alerts users to a suspected terrorist attack or an exceptional situation.
 The alert level for France is currently at the highest level.
 Expect increased security measures and police/military presence at all points of entry (road, rail, sea and air) and in public areas.
 Monitor the Ministry of Interior’s website (French only) for additional information.

 Petty crimes (pickpocketing and purse snatching) occur in major tourist areas, in department stores, in train and bus stations and aboard public transport, especially in larger cities.
 Purse snatchers operate both on foot and on motorcycles.
 These thieves are very skilled and often work in groups.
 Limit the use of mobile phones while on public transportation to avoid attracting attention.